 You know what?

-That's that's absolutely right on the money.
+That's absolutely right on the money.

-One of the things I've always said is that conservatives define compassion by counting the number of people who no longer need the subsistence level support they get from liberal liberals.
+One of the things I've always said is that conservatives define compassion by counting the number of people who no longer need the subsistence level support they get from liberals.

-I've always said that conservatism is the ultimate form of compassionate because it features love, expectations, and uh and respect for everybody.
+I've always said that conservatism is the ultimate form of compassionate because it features love, expectations, and respect for everybody with the knowledge that people can be far more or far better than even they think they can.

-We'd be right back.
+We'll be right back.

 That's good.